 Parameters: It accepts an optional parameter that can be any iterable object.
 An iterable is an array-like object with key-value pairs in the elements.
 The created WeakMap will include each key-value pair.
 The null is considered undefined.

-Example: The set() method is used to assign a value to the key.
+Example 2: The set() method assigns a value to the key.
 It returns the WeakMap object, which allows you to chain.set() calls.